Native American Structures in Virginia

 Native American houses in Virginia had a hole in the roof for smoke to escape, with a sheet of bark to keep out rain

 Thatch is still a common building material in some areas.
-In Guatamala's Peten region, local residents build two structures.
+In Guatemala's Peten region, local residents build two structures.
 The metal-roofed house is used at night, but a thatched roof structure is used for cooking and activities during the day.
 Residents prefer to sleep in the metal-roofed structure that does not smell of smoke from cooking fires, while that smoke helps to extend the life of the thatch roof in the separate structure.

 home of a farmer neat Topoxte in Guatamala, showing thatched-roof structure used for cooking next to metal-roofed house